surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 permalink: nightlychangelog
 ---

 We plan to release Surge 1.2 in spring of 2023.
-This changelog us updated as of 89a525946a8 / March 3 2023.
+This changelog us updated as of c137926ae0c0 / April 5 2023.
 We also had two new contriburors in the 1.2 cycle.
 We welcome new devs on any of our projects!

 * Major Feature: Oscilloscope
-  * A built-in oscilloscope and spectrograph
+  * A built-in oscilloscope and spectrograph. **Write a blurb here**

 * Major Feature: Tuning Upgrades
   * Surge can act as an OddSound MTS provider ('master') allowing the Surge tuning editor to provide tuning to an entire session.
-  * Add yet more edge cases to our internal tuning, including keyboard mapping larger than a scale.
+  * Remediate yet more edge cases in our internal tuning, including keyboard mapping larger than a scale.

 * Major Feature: Accessibility-Targeted Improvements (although these are useful for non-accesiblility-tooled users too!)
   * We added an accesibility menu